-Do Hakalau, a form of meditation from the ancient Hawaiian Huna system called “the walking meditation of the Kahuna.”
+Do Hakalau, a form of meditation from the ancient Hawaiian Huna system called “the active meditation of the Kahuna.”
 Hakalau is used for entering a rapid trance state at will.

 2. Next “let go.”
 Take deep slow breaths as you stare at this spot, just let your mind go free from thought, and focus all of your attention on the spot.
 Spend about 15-20 seconds on this step.

 3. Now “spread out.”
 Continue with your slow deep breathes as you notice that your vision begins to spread out, and you see more in the peripheral than you do in the central part of your vision.
 Just stay on this step for 20-30 seconds

 4. Now, “pay attention” Pay more attention to the peripheral than to the central part of your vision.
 Try looking behind you.

 5. “Stay” in this state for as long as you can.

 Start with 5 minutes and work up to 15.